Ohio sheriff's lieutenant apologizes for 'won't help Democrats' post, blames sleep medication

 The sheriff’s office said Rodgers, who has commanded the department’s road patrol, would remain on duty, with a written reprimand for violating the department’s social media policy.

-Clark County has been in the spotlight since Republican presidential nominee Donald Trump amplified false claims that Haitian immigrants in Springfield were eating people’s pet dogs and cats.
+Clark County Elections Director Jason Baker said Rodgers was not scheduled to be at the county elections board on Tuesday night, but that the sheriff’s office is still planning to send other officers there to provide security during the election count.

+“I think the public should still be safe, with the Clark County sheriff’s department and the Springfield Police Department at work,” he told The Associated Press.
+“We’re all fighting for the same outcome, which is to have a peaceful day.”

-A sheriff’s statement said the posts do not reflect the office’s mission and values.
+A sheriff’s office statement said the posts do not reflect the office’s mission and values.

 “It is understood that while these comments are highly inappropriate, they in no means reflect the Clark County Sheriff’s Office delivery of service to ALL our community,” the statement said.
 “The community has a right to be upset over the actions of Lt.
 Rodgers and he, as well as the Sheriff’s Office in general, will have to work even harder to replenish the trust of members of our community.”